smrksn/Optimization-of-the-Vertical-Greenery-Systems/README.md

 ## Contents
 ### Tool
 - `Tool.py`: Main script for running the tool.
-- `VGS_layers.txt`: Notes on utilized materials and corresponding suppliers.
+- `VGS_layers.txt`: Notes on materials and corresponding suppliers.
 - `Tool_workflow.html`: Detailed description of tool functions, functionalities, and execution sequence.
 - `cache.npz`: Binary file storing variables from the input GUI.
 - **Effective_Parameters/**: Folder containing binary files of complex effective parameters for each material.